Lunar Crater volcanic field: Individual vents

 The eroded Kimana ("butterfly" in Shoshone) volcano is formed by aa lava flows and pyroclastic deposits that cover an area of 26 km2 and have a volume of 0.4 km3.
-Broken Cone volcano along with several neighbouring bodies likely formed atop a fault (an offset in the ground formed by tectonic movements) and consists of a pyroclastic pile, while the neighbouring bodies are remnants of lava flows.
+Broken Cone volcano along with several neighboring bodies likely formed atop a fault (an offset in the ground formed by tectonic movements) and consists of a pyroclastic pile, while the neighboring bodies are remnants of lava flows.
 There are also dykes, and the volcano may have featured a now-disappeared scoria cone.